|Origins||Settled in 1836 and annexed in 1863|

-This neighborhood became a thriving working class community and in the 1900s decade as Polish immigrants settled in the area especially after the Central Manufacturing District opened in 1905 and the Pepsi – Cola bottling plant was opened, there was also the Chicago Sun – Times that opened.
+This neighborhood became a thriving working class community and in the 1900s decade as Polish immigrants settled in the area especially after the Central Manufacturing District (pictured right) opened in 1905 and the Pepsi – Cola bottling plant was opened, there was also the Chicago Sun – Times that opened.

 In the 1980s decade Mexican migration came to McKinley Park as many of the white residents had experienced upward mobility and moved to the suburbs.
 Many Mexican families moved into this neighborhood in the early 1980s to the point where the Mexican population took up nearly 40% of the neighborhood by 1990.
 The Mexican population and the surrounding neighborhoods brought street gangs from other neighborhoods like the Latin Kings, Latin Counts, Two Six and Satan Disciples just to name some, these Latino gangs recruited white youths as well, but the main gang for white youths were the South Side Insane Popes that arrived from Archer Heights.

 The 1980s and 1990s were the worst decades for McKinley Park as gang violence became quite severe.